AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 AWS SLA

-As of April 15, 2026, the SLA documentation for AWS Interconnect - multicloud doesn't appear to be published yet.
+As of April 15, 2026, the SLA document for AWS Interconnect - multicloud doesn't appear to have been published yet.
 This article will be updated once the official numbers are announced.

-Also, like AWS Direct Connect, the scope of responsibility for the SLA is expected to be limited to the AWS side, so you'll need to separately check Google Cloud's Interconnect SLA for Google Cloud-side availability.
+Also, the scope of responsibility for the SLA is expected to be limited to the AWS side, similar to AWS Direct Connect, so you'll need to check Google Cloud's Interconnect SLA separately for Google Cloud's availability.

 Google Cloud SLA

-As of April 15, 2026, while Google Cloud Interconnect SLA documentation exists, Partner Cross-Cloud Interconnect doesn't appear to be included in the covered services.
+As of April 15, 2026, there is an SLA document for Google Cloud Interconnect, but Partner Cross-Cloud Interconnect doesn't appear to be included in the covered services.
 This article will be updated once it's officially included.

-However, the Google Cloud console in the "Let's Try It" section showed an SLA of 99.9%.
+However, in the Try it out section, the Google Cloud console showed an SLA of 99.9%.

 Supported Regions

-The region pairs supported at GA are as follows, unchanged from the preview:
+The region pairs supported at GA are as follows.
+There are no changes from the preview:

 AWS Region Google Cloud Location